-Broward County total home sales increased in 3Q 2020, according to the MIAMI Association of Realtors (MIAMI) and the Multiple Listing Service (MLS) system.
+Broward County total home sales posted a double-digit increase for the sixth consecutive month in February 2021 as pent-up demand and record-low mortgage rates continue fueling transactions, according to the MIAMI Association of Realtors (MIAMI) and the Multiple Listing Service (MLS) system.

-“Consistently low mortgage rates over the past several months have only fueled already strong demand for Broward real estate,” Broward MIAMI President Sharon R. Lindblade said.
+“Consistently low mortgage rates over the past several months have only fueled already strong demand for Broward real estate,” Broward-MIAMI President Patrick Simm said.
 “Homebuyers, particularly those from tax-burdened Northeastern states, are purchasing in sunny South Florida and looking for larger spaces for working and schooling from home.”

 Strong demand coupled with limited supply continue to drive price appreciation in Broward.

 Broward County single-family home prices increased 12.5% year-over-year in February 2021, increasing from $385,000 to $433,000.
 Existing condo prices increased 10.8% year-over-year, from $180,500 to $200,000.

 Single-family home dollar volume increased 43.9% year-over-year, from $546.3 million to $786.3 million.
 Condo dollar volume increased 52.1% year-over-year, from $277.3 million to $421.6 million.